 People with asthma may experience worsening symptoms when they have the flu.
 The virus causes inflammation of your airways, and leads to an increased sensitivity to allergens and other asthma triggers.

 The flu is a common cause of pneumonia.
 Pneumonia with the flu can be deadly.
-It can cause fluid buildup and reducing oxygen supply to the lungs and other tissues in the body.
+It can cause fluid buildup and reduce oxygen supply to the lungs and other tissues in the body.

 How do you know when to seek emergency care for the flu?
 There are several signs that you need to see your doctor immediately.
 These signs include: